-Russia is not in the process of preparing a VPA with the EU.
+Russia is not considering making a FLEGT VPA with the EU.

 Third party certification

-The Russian National Forest Certification was re-endorsed early 2016, after it had been expired in august 2015.
-In March 2016: an area of 1,327,774 hectares was certified under the Programme for the Endorsement of Forest Certification (PEFC).
+The Russian National Forest Certification scheme was re-endorsed early 2016, after it had expired in August 2015.
+As of June 2018 an area of over 14 million hectares was certified under the Programme for the Endorsement of Forest Certification (PEFC, June 2018).

 Sources of information

-- WWF Russia, Magazines on sustainable forest management (in Russian) http://www.wwf.ru/resources/publ/magazines/forest_mag/eng
+- Magazines on sustainable forest management (in Russian) (WWF Russia, at www.wwf.ru/resources/publ/magazines/forest_mag/eng)

 The Minprirody is coordinating and supervising the work of several related agencies, one of them being the Federal Forestry Agency.

 - developing and implementing state policy and legal-normative regulation in the field of forest relations

 - Controlling and supervising in the field of forest relations